dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format copy.md

 #### restrictions

-The DiceKeys app will restrict access to derived seeds or keys to so that only those apps that are specifically allowed can obtain or use them.
+The DiceKeys app will restrict access to derived keys or secrets to so that only those apps that are specifically allowed can obtain or use them.

 ```TypeScript
     "restrictions"?: {